 Using a knife sharpening steel is one of the last steps in sharpening a quality knife, and it could also be the only step.
 It gives the blade a nice polish and hones the edges nicely for a perfect retention level.
-If treated properly, your sharpening steel can last you for a lifetime, and below are some of the tips that can help you.
+If treated properly, your sharpening steel can last you for a lifetime.

 How Does a Sharpening Knife Get Dirty?

 You might think that by cleaning sharpening steel, you’re just getting rid of accumulated dirt and dust.
 While this is true, the most dirt that sharpening steel accumulates is the build-up metal silts or particles accumulated from previous knife sharpening.
 Most sharpening steels have magnetic features that attract tiny particles off knives when sharpening them.
 In contrast, Ceramic Rod Knife Sharpeners are not magnetised and don’t accumulate metal pieces.

 Over time, these particles build up and clog the sharpening teeth or abrasion on the rod.
 When this happens, the rod becomes smooth as the abrasions are filled up with fine particles.
 Thus, it becomes less efficient in delivering perfect honing to your knives.
 This doesn’t mean the sharpening steel is no good anymore.
 It only means it’s in dire need of cleaning.